Mechanism

 The account details that change the next call.

 A connected call is not only a pass or fail event.
-It can tell the rep what the buyer uses now, why timing matters, who else is involved, and whether the next step is worth asking for.
+It can reveal what the buyer uses now, why timing matters, who else is involved, and whether the next step is worth asking for.

 Pain and trigger